-Black Lattice has developed the world's first high performance, low cost wireless MIMO detector using machine learning techniques.
-This groundbreaking new technology solves one of the hardest parts of a modern baseband modem chip, the multi-antenna processing.
-This approach will help alleviate the wireless congestion created by the spectrum crisis and provide better performing and higher reliability devices to consumers.
+Black Lattice has developed the world's first high-performance, low-cost wireless MIMO (multi-input multi-output) detector, exploiting advanced machine learning techniques.
+This groundbreaking new technology solves one of the hardest problems in a modern baseband modem chips: the multi-antenna processing.
+Our approach increases the effective bandwidth, helping to alleviate the wireless congestion created by the spectrum crisis and providing better performing and higher reliability devices to consumers.

 The Wireless Spectrum Crisis

-The wireless industry has a dirty secret.
-We all rely on the free flow of data on the wireless networks to supply our connected lives, but there's a problem.
-The frequency bands, or spectrum, that our data travels through over the air to our devices is a scarce resource and in many areas has been exhausted, creating an invisible traffic jam all around us.
+The wireless industry is in trouble.
+We all rely on the free flow of data on the wireless networks to enable our connected lives, but there's a growing problem.
+The frequency bands, or spectrum, that our data travels through over the air to our devices is a scarce resource.
+This resource has been exhausted in many areas, creating an invisible traffic jam all around us which limits performance.